Shreya23094/pytron__mentalHealth/README.md

 # pytron__mentalHealth
-This is the for our project on the Mental Health.
+This is for our project on the Mental Health in the DEXTERIX hackathon.